marcotav/supervised-machine-learning/churn/README.md

 precision 0.727
 ```

-The precision of this `RandomForestClassifier` is the highest one among the five models investigated.
+Both cross-validation score and precision of our `RandomForestClassifier` is the highest among the five models investigated.